-The Women’s and LGBTQ+ Resource Center fosters a safer and more inclusive campus by providing support, resources, leadership development, and education related to diverse sexual orientations and gender identities.
+Women’s and LGBTQIA+ Student Services fosters a safer and more inclusive campus by providing support, resources, leadership development, and education related to diverse sexual orientations and gender identities.

 work and positive acts of solidarity.
 The center promotes awareness, understanding, education, and advocacy with the goal of working toward gender equity and eliminating all forms of discrimination.